marziehsepehr/goclass/todoList/README.md

 - Color

 **Behaviors:**
-- Set color
-- Set title
+- Create a new category
+- List user categories with progresses
+- Edit a categoty